leoshtika/api-boilerplate-yii2/README.md

 If you do not find an existing issue matching what you intend to work on, please open a new issue or create a pull request directly if it is straightforward fix.

-#### 2. Fetch the latest code from the main crowd-list branch
+#### 2. Fetch the latest code from the main crowd-notes branch
 You should start at this point for every new contribution to make sure you are working on the latest code.
 ```
 git checkout master
 git pull upstream master
 ```

-#### 3. Create a new branch for your feature based on the current crowd-list master branch
+#### 3. Create a new branch for your feature based on the current crowd-notes master branch
 Each separate bug fix or change should go in its own branch.
 Branch names should be descriptive and start with the number of the issue that your code relates to.
 If you aren't fixing any particular issue, just skip number.
 For example:
 ```